The UK's innovation agency has just released a report highlighting what investors are looking for in potential investment targets.

 However, companies are finding it hard to export for many reasons including funding, regulatory and fiscal issues, culture, language and Brexit.

-Interestingly, 52% of investors say cultural differences are a barrier to international expansion whereas only 33% of business agreed.
+Interestingly, 52% of investors say cultural differences are a barrier to international expansion whereas only 33% of business agreed that this was true.

 This points to a perception gap in British businesses as to how important culture is in getting business done when you are abroad.
 Investors on the other hand, with experience of several businesses trying to expand, acknowledge culture as a potential disruptor.